brian-c-moore/cof/README.md

 ## Introduction

 The **Continuous Operations Framework (COF)** is a lightweight, lifecycle-centric approach to optimizing day-to-day operations workflows.
-Inspired by DevOps and Lean IT principles—such as continuous flow, feedback loops, and incremental improvements—COF focuses on operationalizing high-level lifecycle principles like those found in ITIL, DevOps, or ISO standards.
+Inspired by DevOps and Lean IT principles—such as continuous flow, feedback loops, and incremental improvements—COF focuses on operationalizing high-level lifecycle principles like those found in ITIL, DevOps, ISO, and others.
+Where DevOps is concerned with moving code through a pipeline, COF is focsed on daily support tasks such as events and incidents detected through monitoring, support requests, secureity incidents, and other work items that involve operations team members.

 The COF fills a gap left by other frameworks by addressing **how** to operationalize lifecycle principles in day-to-day workflows for operations teams providing continual services.
-While established frameworks like ITIL, ISO, and DevOps define what needs to happen at a strategic or conceptual level, they often lack the detailed guidance required for implementing these principles in practical, human-driven operations.
+Many established frameworks define what needs to happen at a strategic or conceptual level and often lack the detailed guidance required for implementing these principles in practical, human-driven operations.
 COF bridges this divide by introducing granular workflows, status categories, and feedback loops that align operational tasks with lifecycle stages, providing teams with the structure and visibility needed to deliver continuous improvement and operational excellence.

 At its core, COF helps teams **map operational tasks into an Operations Delivery Pipeline (ODP)** that aligns with the organization's governing framework.
 By introducing clear and granular status categories directly mapped to the workflow (e.g., _In Progress: Triage_, _Pending: Validation_), it provides deeper visibility into work progress, enabling: